-Continuing the teaching from Paul in Philippians, John Dickson preaches what it truly means to be a citizen of heaven.
-The call, the character and the effects of living like people who are destined for heaven is not a calling for the fainthearted.
-The gospel we proclaim is for people to "sabotage" the empire they live in through service and suffering, true humility.
-No one has been an example of this better than our Savior, Jesus Christ.
-Humility was a shameful word in the first century, and yet Christ rescues the word from ignominy to become the highest call for the believer.
+Examining Paul’s teaching in Philippians, John Dickson preaches on what it truly means to be a citizen of heaven.
+Living like people destined for heaven involves service, true humility, and suffering—and no one has been an example of this better than our Savior, Jesus Christ.
+While “humility” was a shameful word in the first century, Christ rescued it from ignominy, transforming it into the highest call for the believer.

 1Paul and Timothy, servants1 of Christ Jesus,

 2Grace to you and peace from God our Father and the Lord Jesus Christ.

 3I thank my God in all my remembrance of you, 4always in every prayer of mine for you all making my prayer with joy, 5because of your partnership in the gospel from the first day until now.
 6And I am sure of this, that he who began a good work in you will bring it to completion at the day of Jesus Christ.
 7It is right for me to feel this way about you all, because I hold you in my heart, for you are all partakers with me of grace,4 both in my imprisonment and in the defense and confirmation of the gospel.
 8For God is my witness, how I yearn for you all with the affection of Christ Jesus.
 9And it is my prayer that your love may abound more and more, with knowledge and all discernment, 10so that you may approve what is excellent, and so be pure and blameless for the day of Christ, 11filled with the fruit of righteousness that comes through Jesus Christ, to the glory and praise of God.